scarisey/bastion/README.md

 Bastion is a library to convert types, using when needed custom defined smart constructors.
 This library should be well suited for Domain Driven Designed applications.

-Based on [Magnolia](https://github.com/propensive/magnolia) for typeclass derivation, and [uJson](https://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html) for JSON serialization/deserialization.
+Based on [Magnolia](https://github.com/propensive/magnolia) for typeclass derivation, and parts of [uPickle](https://github.com/lihaoyi/upickle) for JSON serialization/deserialization in bastion-ujson module.

 ## Disclaimer